 In addition, if the parent is left alone for long periods of time, it may be determined that not enough proof was provided to show the care prevented the parent from needing to be institutionalized.
 However, if supplemental care was provided while the child worked, it’s possible the Caregiver Child Exemption may be honored.

 The following scenario may be a viable option, depending on the state.
 The point of contention is the son does not provide all the care.

-In the third example, the Child Caregiver Exception is not a viable option.
+In the third example, the Caregiver Child Exemption is not a viable option.